dto_mapper

 Installation

-dto_mapper library depends on unstringify and derive_builder which implements builder pattern for dto objects resulted from the dto mappers.
+dto_mapper library depends derive_builder which implements builder pattern for dto objects resulted from the dto mappers.
 By default, it generate builder for the dtos.
-You can use this instruction to install the latest version of dto_mapper library to your project
+Early versions of the dto_mapper used to depend on unstringify crate.
+It is no longer required anymore and has been removed.
+If you are using this current version.
+You can remove this dependency from your project.

 cargo add derive_builder